Signed in as:

 A 50% deposit is required for the report with the remainder payable at report completion.
 The report will be finalised within 4-6 weeks upon receipt of the deposit.

 No rebates are available for the above assessments.
-For adults, Medicare and private health rebates only apply to counselling in relation to mental health concerns.
+For adults over the age of 25, Medicare rebates only apply to counselling in relation to mental health concerns.
 Autism is not considered a mental health condition and therefore, rebates cannot be claimed for the diagnosis of adults.
+If you have private health insurance, you can check if psychology assessments are rebatable.

 Contact us by phone, email, fax, or the form on this website to make an enquiry or appointment.
 Appointments can be face to face or by teleconference.
 Whatever works for you.